Kopernicus/Kopernicus/README.md

 2.)
 Mutlistar Solar panel support requires an additional config file, attached to release.

 3.)
-If you use the default config of Kopernicus, A fake, invisible celestial body is then used to fix the distant landing-gear sinking bug and other graphical issues (why this works is quite the mystery).
-This body is called "KopernicusWatchdog" and will a.) intentionally keep it's distance from you at all times and is b.) invisible.
-The body is usually hidden from in game processes, but this is new territory having to use another moving celestial to correct a bug, so there may be older mods that don't work.
-Please report them if so.
-Principia is a known mod that does not work, a fork (including source) fixing it's issues is available upon PM request to R-T-B.

-4.)
 When using the ultra/atlas shader, ocean effect customization (color etc) is unreliable.
 Please use only high shader level (shader level 2) or lower if working with stock ocean effects.
 This does not effect scatterer or other ocean rendering mods.

 About